< Back

 A State EITC Would Help Make Florida’s Tax Code Fairer

-We support legislation that would establish a state EITC or Working Floridians Tax Rebate
+We support legislation that would establish a state EITC or Working Floridians Tax Rebate.

 down arrow